 I always like to say, you know, this book is so chock full of information.

-You know, people need to read it, and you can determine yourself whether or not this is a massive security breach, which I believe it is, and an injustice in how we did not do our job and protect.
+You know, people need to read it and you can determine yourself whether or not this is a massive security breach, which I believe it is, and an injustice in how we did not do our job and protect.

-Again, I keep saying, where is our our national defense of hacking and our national defense of our secrets and sensitive information?
+Again, I keep saying, where is our national defense of hacking and our national defense of our secrets and sensitive information?

-Uh, this was real shoe leather like reporting.
+This was real shoe leather-like reporting.

-Uh, you include all of your evidence in the book.
+You include all of your evidence in the book.

-All right, Hannity, tonight, 9 Eastern on the Fox News Channel.
+All right, Hannity tonight, Nine Eastern on the Fox News channel.

 Will the president declare a national emergency?